Countly/countly-sdk-documentation/getting_started/current.md

   <strong>Acquiring the application key</strong>
 </p>
 <p>
   <span style="font-weight: 400;">Also called "appKey" as shorthand.
 The application key is used to identify for which application this information is tracked.
-You receive this value by creating a new application in your Countly dashboard and accessing it in its application management screen.</span>
+You receive this value by creating a new application in Countly and accessing it in its application management screen.</span>
 </p>
 <p>
   <span style="font-weight: 400;"><strong>Note:&nbsp;</strong>Ensure you are using the App Key (found under Management -&gt; Applications) and not the API Key.
 Entering the API Key will not work.</span>